JuliaFinance/Currencies.jl/doc/display.rst

   julia> format(-700EUR; styles=[:european, :finance])
   (700,00) EUR

-Currently, the available styles are: :code:`:finance`, :code:`:us`, :code:`:european`, :code:`:local`, and :code:`:brief`.
-The :code:`local` style
+Currently, the available general styles are :code:`:finance` and :code:`:brief`.
+The :code:`finance` style formats negative numbers in a way familiar to accountants.
+The :code:`brief` style enforces shorter symbols and reduced spacing.

+The available local styles are :code:`:us`, :code:`:european`, :code:`indian`,
-attempts to use the convention in the majority of areas where the particular currency is used.
-The :code:`:us`, :code:`:european`, and :code:`:local` styles conflict and cannot be used together.
+:code:`:local`.
+The :code:`local` style attempts to use the convention in the majority of areas where the particular currency is used.
+Local styles almost certainly conflict, and at most one of these can be used at once.

 A :code:`:latex` style is provided to make formatting work nicely in LaTeX math mode, and a :code:`:plain` style (which has no requirements) is also provided for consistency.